ubaldot/vim-replica/README.md

 ## Troubleshooting

-#### IPython won't start.
+#### Q. IPython won't start.

-Be sure that in the current virtual environment:
+A. Be sure that in the current virtual environment:

 1. `jupyter console` is installed,
 2. some `ipython` jupyter kernel (e.g. `pyhon3`) is installed,